 I can tell you from personal experience that feeling overwhelmed because you are having difficulty motivating yourself to get organized and complete a task is debilitating.
 It doesn’t look debilitating to others because, in my case, I am always doing something and being productive.
 Maybe this is true for you, too.

 The lack of progress in one particular area or another can lead to delaying other projects.
 Don’t let feeling overwhelmed prevent you from getting organized and completing the task.
 Try using the steps I’ve outlined for you to follow.
-If you want a little extra guidance please reach out to me for support.
-I’ve been there and am here for you.

 You are so right.
 Everyone feels overwhelmed at some point.
 As I look at the image of the gal on the couch, I can relate.
 Honestly, that could be me right now, LOL.